jacksingleton/hacker-slides/initial-slides.md

 - Seperate slides using '`---`' on a blank line
 - Write github flavored markdown
-- You must save manually for now (top right in edit panel)
+- Click 'Present' (top right) when you're ready to talk

 ---